ericcornelissen/js-regex-security-scanner/README.md

 ## Build from source

-If you want you can build the scanner from scratch using [Docker].
+If you want you can build the scanner from scratch.
 From the root of this project run something like:

 ```shell
 docker build . --tag js-regex-scanner